• Home

 4) Teach your tween to engage in meaningful conversations

 Small talk is a very learned skill.
 It may not and does not come easily for everyone.
-It is more difficult for tweens who are introvert.
+It is more difficult for tweens who are introverted.
 So you must encourage your tween to practice having light and casual conversations on relatively easy topics such as homework or activities outside of school.
 The teens should learn how to promote the value of listening more.

 5) Ask your teen to strengthen the other relationships

 One must remember that the need for belonging and connection is not restricted to peers and friendships.
 The tween must feel a deep connection with parents and other important adults in his/her life.
-When a teen have healthy and dependable relationships in their lives on which they can depend unconditionally, it becomes really easy for them to endure the bumpy ride of friendships.
+When a teen has healthy and dependable relationships in their lives on which they can depend unconditionally, it becomes really easy for them to endure the bumpy ride of friendships.

 Other posts you may find useful: